Brexit: All you need to know about the UK leaving the EU

 Britain got a new Prime Minister - Theresa May.
 The former home secretary took over from David Cameron, who announced he was resigning on the day he lost the referendum.
 Like Mr Cameron, Mrs May was against Britain leaving the EU but she played only a very low-key role in the campaign and was never seen as much of an enthusiast for the EU.
 She became PM without facing a full Conservative leadership contest after her key rivals from what had been the Leave side pulled out.

-No. They have started as scheduled on 19 June.
+They finally, officially, started on 19 June, 2017.
 Here's a picture from that first session:

 What is the European Union?